apache/flink/docs/apis/batch/libs/gelly.md

 ### Hypercube Graph

 An undirected graph where edges form an n-dimensional hypercube.
+Each vertex in a hypercube connects to one other vertex in each dimension.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();

+long dimensions = 3;

-Graph<LongValue,NullValue,NullValue> graph = new HypercubeGraph(env, 2)
+Graph<LongValue,NullValue,NullValue> graph = new HypercubeGraph(env, dimensions)
     .generate();
 {% endhighlight %}
 </div>